corentin-dfg/Satellite-Image-Time-Series-Datasets/README.md

 <!-- omit in toc -->
 # Satellite Image Time Series Datasets
 This page presents a list of satellite imagery datasets with a temporal dimension, mainly satellite image time series (SITS) and satellite videos, for various computer vision and deep learning tasks.
 It covers multi-temporal datasets with more than two acquisitions but not bi-temporal datasets.
+We focus mainly on annotated datasets.

 <!-- omit in toc -->
 ## Table of Contents